Frank-Schulz/WEB701_Project/README.md

 # WEB701_Project

 ### Assessment One - Practice documentation file:
-/Milestone 1/A1 - Practice Documentation
+A1 - Practice Documentation - reviews are in this file

 ### Assessment Two - Project documentation file: